atlassian/data-center-helm-charts/docs/docs/troubleshooting/LIMITATIONS.md

     Work is currently underway to align Bamboo DC so that it too uses an `active-active` model like the other DC products.

 ### Server and agent affinity
-The Bamboo server and bamboo agents must be deployed to the same cluster.
-You cannot have bamboo agents in one cluster communicating with a Bamboo server in another.
+The Bamboo server and Bamboo agents must be deployed to the same cluster.
+You cannot have Bamboo agents in one cluster communicating with a Bamboo server in another.

 ### Bamboo to Cloud App Link
-When configuring application link between Bamboo and any Atlassian Cloud server product, Bamboo Base URL needs to be used even if bamboo is behind a firewall and not direct accessible from outside.
+When configuring application links between Bamboo server and any Atlassian Cloud server product, the Bamboo server base URL needs to be used.
 [See public issue for more detail](https://jira.atlassian.com/browse/BAM-21439).

 ## Platform limitations
 These configurations are explicitly not supported, and the Helm charts don’t work without modifications in these environments: